|

 storage of confidential information, and establishing procedures to

 ensure compliance with those guidelines.
+For systems installed as of January 1, 2013, a

-(2) Performing administrative
+(2) Perform administrative

 functions and day-to-day functions, including,